OpenSearch ISM Architecture & Fundamentals

 body={"policy_id": policy_id},

-params={"timeout": f"{timeout}s"}
+params={"timeout": f"{timeout}s"},

 )

-logger.info("Policy '%s' successfully attached to pattern '%s'", policy_id, index_pattern)
+logger.info("Policy '%s' attached to pattern '%s'", policy_id, index_pattern)

 return response